Carlos Peña (Mexican footballer): Return to León (loan)

 On 7 December 2016, it was announced that Peña had returned to Leon after playing a year for Guadalajara.

 Rangers

 On 22 June 2017, Scottish club Rangers announced the signing of Peña on a three-year contract for a fee of £3.2m.
 Peña scored his first Rangers goal in a 4–1 win over Dundee on 9 September.
 After two loan spells back in Mexico, his contract with Rangers was terminated in February 2019.
+Widely considered an expensive flop by the clubs fans.